-The goal of the observer design pattern is to create a relationship between a subject and their observers.
+The goal of the observer pattern is to create a relationship between a subject and their observers.
 The observers are set to wait for updated data.
 If the subject changes, the observers are notified almost instantly through the system or API.

 For example, if a business sends out a user notification or updates a subscription policy, the observer design pattern is in effect.

-Popular clothing sites like Madewell use a variety of unique filters to meet their customers’ needs and deliver a functional user experience.
+Popular clothing sites like Madewell use a variety of unique filters in their software design to meet their customers’ needs and deliver a functional user experience.

-The observer design pattern is needed for any web application that needs direct user interaction.
+The observer design pattern is needed for any web application that needs direct user interaction and benefits user interface.